 Dr. Armando Siqueiros managed high school superstar Jordan Hasay’s career with wisdom and humanity.

-When I stopped running ultras, I mentioned the fact to Joe Henderson.
-He told me he’d noticed that the stages of a runner’s career typically last six or seven years.
+When I stopped running ultras and mentioned it to Joe Henderson, he said he’d noticed that the stages of a runner’s career typically last six or seven years.

 The notion that a runner’s career advances in orderly stages fascinates me.
 Taking my cues from an ancient concept of yoga, I’ve come to believe that runners experience the stages in a specific order: body, heart, will, mind, soul.